 While most C. diff infections don’t cause any long-term problems, more serious ones can lead to complications, such as:

 - Toxic megacolon.
 Toxic megacolon is a rare condition that causes a grossly enlarged colon.
 Left untreated, your colon can rupture.
 This can be fatal.

 - Bowel perforation.
 Damage from the infection or toxic megacolon can cause a hole to form in your intestines.

-Follows these tips to reduce your risk:
+Follow these tips to reduce your risk:

-Once you start taking antibiotics, you should notice that your symptoms start to improve within a day or two.
-In more severe cases, you may need intravenous antibiotics.
-If you think you have a C. diff infection, try to see you doctor as soon as possible to avoid any complications.
+Once you start taking the antibiotic, you should notice your symptoms start to improve within a day or two.
+In more severe cases, you may need an IV antibiotic in addition to oral antibiotic therapy.